d1srupt0r/scryptdnx/README.md

 # Scrypt DNX

+> This project is a full rewrite of my Script project using the [.NET Execution Environment (DNX)](http://bit.ly/1ZgvoeL) for use with cross-platform compilation.

-**scrypt** is a basic encoding / decoding utility namely written for use encoding and decoding [Base64](https://en.wikipedia.org/wiki/Base64) strings like the following:
+**Scrypt** is a basic encoding / decoding utility namely written for use encoding and decoding [Base64](https://en.wikipedia.org/wiki/Base64) strings like the following:

 ```
 VGhpcyBpcyBhIEJhc2U2NCBzdHJpbmcgYnVpbHQgdXNpbmcgdGhpcyB0b29sLg==
 ```

-This project is a full rewrite of my Script project using the [.NET Execution Environment (DNX)](http://bit.ly/1ZgvoeL) for use with cross-platform compilation.

 # Examples